alushinlab/ActinEnrichment/README.md

 # Introduction:

 This plugin was designed to quantify the relative binding of an actin-binding protein (ABP) to actin in two-color TIRF microscopy.
 With minimal or no modifications, the plugin might be used to study other cytoskeletons imaged with other fluorescence microscopy methods.
+For additional details, please see: DOI: 10.7554/eLife.62514